SynapseProject/synapse.docs/docs/plans.md

 ## ParameterInfo

-ParameterInfo blocks declare start-up configuration for Handlers modules, runtime invocation data for Handler methods, and start-up configuration for SecurityContext modules.
+ParameterInfo blocks declare start-up configuration for Handler modules, runtime invocation data for Handler methods, and start-up configuration for SecurityContext modules.
 ParameterInfo blocks can be inherited throughout Plans, and individual ParameterInfo Value settings can be overridden locally.

 |Name|Description
 |-|-